2019-2020 Teaching Chair Award Nominations

 The Chapel Hill-Carrboro Public School Foundation supports twelve multi-year teaching chair awards across multiple teaching disciplines in the school district.
-This year, five of these chair awards are open for nominations.
-To be eligible for nomination, candidates must have completed 3 full school years (August - June) in the CHCCS district with a hiring date of August 2015 for nominations this year.
-The nomination window is open through January 31, 2019.
+This year, five of these chair awards are currently open for nominations.
+To be eligible for nomination, candidates must have completed 3 full school years (August - June) in the CHCCS district with a hiring date of August 2016 or earlier for nominations this year.
+The nomination window is open through January 31, 2020.

 To nominate a teacher, click on a highlighted chair name below.
 Eligible teacher names for each chair will be found in a drop-down menu.
 Click here to learn more about the PSF Chair Award Process.

-Upper Elementary Chair for Excellence in Teaching Innovation
+Sockwell Chair for Excellence in Teaching Primary Grades (PreK-2)

-Zora Rashkis Chair for Excellence in Teaching Middle School Language Arts or Social Studies
+GlaxoSmithKline Chair for Excellence in Teaching Middle School Science or Math

-Elmo's Chair for Excellence in Teaching High School Math or Science
+Bernadine Sullivan Chair for Excellence in Teaching High School English or Social Studies

-Kim Hoke Chair for Excellence in Teaching Exceptional Children
+PSF/PTA Chair for Excellence in Teaching Cultural Arts

 This chair, first awarded in the 2013-14 school year, honors outstanding teachers in the district who teach music, voice, visual and dramatic arts at any grade level.
 The chair is awarded on a three-year cycle and is sponsored by a combination of endowed contributions from the Public School Foundation and PTAs district-wide.